-In calculating EBITDA and adjusted EBITDA certain items (mostly non-cash) are excluded from net income (loss) including interest, taxes, depreciation, amortization, change in fair value of debentures and derivative, stock-based compensation, and goodwill impairment charges.
+In calculating EBITDA and adjusted EBITDA certain items (mostly non-cash) are excluded from net loss including interest, taxes, depreciation, amortization, (gain)/loss on derivative financial liability, stock-based compensation and goodwill and intangible asset impairment charges.
 Set forth below are descriptions of the financial items that have been excluded from net income or loss to calculate EBITDA and Adjusted EBITDA and the material limitations associated with using these non-IFRS financial measures as compared to net income or loss.